Why does USDA in-house underwriting make such a difference?

 With that being said, if they are not USDA approved, then they will have to submit through an actual approved USDA Lender for underwriting, approval, and in order to work with the USDA field offices.

-You may check the USDA Approved Lender list by to search for approved lenders.
+You may check the USDA Approved Lender list by searching for approved lenders.

 Obviously, this just creates additional steps needing more time and as the old saying goes “Too many cooks in the kitchen!”.

 Secondly, USDA approved lenders have the required knowledge to maximize the program’s benefit through experience with:

 - USDA Credit Waivers